Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Case 2: Discounted-cost/SSP + CPT as risk

-To handle (i), suppose that we are given $n$ i.i.d. samples from the distribution of $X$, and the goal is to estimate the CPT-value $\C(X)$.
-Estimating the CPT-value is challenging, because the environment provides samples from the distribution of the r.v. $X$, while the integrals in \eqref{eq:cpt-general} involve a weight-distorted distribution.
-Thus, unlike the case of expected value estimation, it is necessary to have an estimate of the \textit{entire} distribution to estimate $\C(X)$, and a natural candidate to estimate the distribution is the empirical distribution function (EDF).
-Using the latter, we estimate $\C(X)$ by
+To handle (i), suppose that we are given $m$ i.i.d. samples from the distribution of $X$, and the goal is to estimate the CPT-value $\C(X)$.
+Estimating the CPT-value is challenging, because the environment provides samples from the distribution of the r.v. $X$, while the integrals in \eqref{eq:cpt-general} involve a weight-distorted distribution. \diff{Thus, unlike the case of expected value estimation, a sample mean is insufficient for estimating CPT-value $\C(X)$, when the underlying weight functions are nonlinear.
+CPT-value $\C(X)$ can be estimated if one has an estimate of the \textit{entire} distribution, and a natural candidate to estimate the distribution is the empirical distribution function (EDF).} Using the latter, we estimate $\C(X)$ by

+where \diff{ ${\hat F_m}^+(x)$ and ${\hat F_m}^-(x)$ are the EDFs of the r.v.s $u^+(X)$ and $u^-(X)$, respectively. } The first and second integrals on the RHS of (\ref{eq:cpt-est}) denoted by $\overline \C_m^+$ and $\overline \C_m^-$, respectively, can be computed in a straightforward fashion using the order statistics $X_{[1]}\le X_{[2]} \le \ldots \le X_{[m]}$ as follows: \boxed{ } \diff{Notice that the estimates $\overline \C_m^{\pm}$ reduce to sample means for the case when $w(p)=p$, and in this case, the CPT-value itself is the expectation $\E u^+(X) - \E u^-(X)$.
+Thus, CPT-value estimation can be seen as a generalization of the classic mean estimation procedure, and the deviations are introduced by a nonlinear weight function that distorts probabilities, which in turn leads to weighing the samples non-uniformly.}